Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

  - `col >= 1 and col <= 4`

 Some important notes are:
 - It wasn't possible to know for sure which column `COLUMN_COUNT` refers to in the GUI.
-Thus, it was considered that this column can't be modified by the user and for this reason, it's not editable.
+Thus, it was considered that this column can't be modified by the user and, for this reason, it's not editable.
 - The columns `COLUMN_ACTION_DELETE` and `COLUMN_ACTION_STARTPAUSE` are not editable, since these columns trigger control actions and are not related to personalization.
 Therefore, they are considered not editable.

 To test the function with some consistency, the `row` parameter needs to be set to a fixed value, since all tests will be executed against a specific `row` position.
 However, some values of `row` should not be accepted, should not crash the program and must return false: negative values and a `row` position that doesn't exist.
 Thus, given an arbitrary number *n* of *projects* available in the program, we have the following constraints over `row`:
 - `row > -1 and row < n`

 4. **Input combination/ Unit test**:
 Let's analyse the partitions of each input: